Pedestrian dies after being hit by car

 These are external links and will open in a new window

-A pedestrian has died after being hit by a car outside a retail park in Fife.
+A man has died after he was hit by a car in Randalstown, County Antrim, overnight.

-The 68-year-old woman was pronounced dead at the scene on Riverside Road in Leven, near the Riverside Retail Park at 15:45 on Sunday.
+It happened on the Portglenone Road, close to Groggan Primary School, at about 01:15 GMT.

-A woman driving the white Mazda 2 car involved in the collision was uninjured.
+The Portglenone Road remains closed between the Mucklerammer Road and Coolsythe Road while the scene is examined by police.